Search: Advanced search

 Just prior to slaughter, animals are walked up a raceway into the abattoir where they enter the stunning box.
 This box separates the animal off from the rest of the animals in the raceway.
 Within seconds of entering this box, an operator stuns the animal.
 With sheep or pigs, this may be an electrical stun.
 With cattle, this may be a captive bolt.
 Both devices are aimed at the brain.
 Pigs may also be stunned using carbon dioxide.
 This stunning process ensures the animal is unconscious and insensible to pain before being bled out.

 As soon as the animal is stunned, it is shackled by a hind leg and then, within seconds, the large blood vessels are severed to induce bleeding (a process known as ‘sticking’).
 Because the animal has been stunned, it is unconscious and does not feel or experience the shackling or sticking process.
 The animal does not regain consciousness or sensibility before dying due to loss of blood.
+For poultry, including chickens, ducks, turkeys and geese, they usually arrive the night before slaughter and are stunned using a water bath with an electric current.
+Once unconscious, the neck is severed to allow bleeding out to cause death.

 After slaughter, the meat safety inspector examines the carcass to determine whether it is suitable for human consumption or whether the carcass is best used for pet food, pharmaceutical material or should be condemned.